-Overview: The southernmost city in the continental U.S. is laid back Key West, Florida.
+The southernmost city in the continental U.S. is laid back Key West, Florida.
 It started out as a Spanish fishing village in the 1500s, but development did not start until the early-1800s.
-Presidents have vacationed here, and authors, including Tennessee Williams and Ernest Hemingway, have written landmark works here.
+Presidents vacation here, and authors, including Tennessee Williams and Ernest Hemingway, wrote landmark works here.

 The city has a deep harbor and a large marina, and they are a great place to start a fishing, diving or Dry Tortugas National Park adventure.
 Residents also enjoy a botanical garden, a butterfly habitat and an aquarium.
 Sites and museums include the Ernest Hemingway House, Truman's Little White House and Fort Zachary Taylor State Park.

 Neighborhoods are compact, and most residences sit on a small lot with overgrown vegetation.
 Key West is famous for its colorful historic mansions, bungalows, shotgun homes, Conch houses (a combination of Victorian, New England and Bahamian styles) and homes with eyebrow windows and deep porches.
 Many of these are in Old Town.
 In other areas, condos, modular homes and modest ranch ramblers atop pillars are common.

 Cost of Living: 105% above the national average